hila-m/SharepointIntegrations/README.md

 https://docs.microsoft.com/en-us/graph/api/driveitem-delta?view=graph-rest-1.0&tabs=http

 ## Use query parameter to filter changes based on lastModifiedDateTime
+Execute the collection operations -> QuerySiteId->QueryDriveId->QueryFiles-lastModifiedDateTime based on webUrl collection variable, operation will query sharepoint object ids and query root document library for chnages based on last modified time

-You can choose to query fields based on list item columns
+* You can choose to query fields based on list item columns
+* You can also query document library based on path.

 # Get Push notifications for SharePoint changes by using Webhooks-
   ![image](https://user-images.githubusercontent.com/102023453/181506793-cd3a5191-186f-495a-a00c-9d8223bc94c2.png)